 - Hay House podcasts

-A suggestion that has been around for a few decades, but I only got to, this year myself.
-Morning Pages is like a mindless rant, it’s venting everything that’s on your mind, onto a piece of paper (or typing it in Word, if you’d like).
+A suggestion that has been around for a few decades, but I only got to this year myself.
+Morning Pages is like a mindless rant, it’s venting everything on your mind, onto a piece of paper (or typing it in Word, if you’d like).

-This is the brainchild of Julia Cameron found in her book, The Artist’s Way.
-I will come forward and say, that what meditation sometimes does not do for me, morning pages does.
+This is the brainchild of Julia Cameron, found in her book The Artist’s Way.
+I will come forward and say that what meditation sometimes does not do for me, morning pages do.
 How?

-#7 – Reliving and releasing your pain (Therapy)
+#7 – Reliving and releasing your pain through therapy.

 Anything that brings you back to the present moment is a good thing.
-And what is more effective, than a bad memory which reminds you that you’re safe now, in this moment?
+And what is more effective than a bad memory reminding you that you’re safe now, in this moment?
 Counter-intuitive, I know.

 As someone said, “in the exact moment, we are all, always alright”.